wgroeneveld/jam-my-stack/README.md

 Adds https://howlongtobeat.com/ game length (`MainGame`) and an ID to your front matter (keys `howlongtobeat_id` and `howlongtobeat_hrs`), provided you first added a property called `game_name`.
 (This gets substituted).

+It also downloads a thumbnail of the cover image if you provided the dir as an option.

 So, Frontmatter like this:

 ```